mseaman6/Recommend-Sinatra-Project/README.md

 # Recommend-Sinatra-Project

+Description:
-This app is to share recommendations
+This app is to share recommendations.

+Install Instructions:

+Contributors Guide:

+Link to License for Code: